-The experimental setup of the photonic RF integrator was similar to Fig. 4, based on a soliton crystal micro-comb with a free spectral range of ~49 GHz.
+The experimental setup of the photonic RF integrator was similar to that shown in Figure 4, and was based on a soliton crystal micro-comb with an FSR of ~49 GHz.
 The soliton crystal micro-comb featured very low intensity noise to the extent that it has even been used as a photonic local oscillator [120].
 Thus, the noise of the micro-comb source did not introduce any observable deterioration in the overall noise performance of the integrator.
-After flattening the microcomb spectral lines with a WaveShaper, the RF signal was imprinted onto the comb lines via an electro-optical modulator (EOM).
-The replicas were progressively delayed by a spool of standard SMF (~13km) and summed upon photodetection using a high-speed photodetector.
-The delay between adjacent wavelengths Δt , yielded the resolution of the integrator [194] at ~ 84 ps, determined by the dispersion and fibre length and spacing between the comb lines.
+After flattening the micro-comb spectral lines with a WaveShaper, the RF signal was imprinted onto the comb lines via an electro-optical modulator (EOM).
+The replicas were progressively delayed by a ~13km spool of standard optical fibre SMF and summed upon photodetection with a high-speed photodetector.
+The delay between the adjacent wavelengths ( $\Delta t$ ) was set by the dispersion, length of fibre and spacing between the comb lines, and this in turn determined the resolution of the integrator [194].
+The temporal resolution was $\sim 84$ ps and in theory can be made arbitrarily small by reducing the amount of dispersion in the delay line, although with a trade-off that the integration window also decreases.
+Sixty comb lines in the C-band were selected, yielding an integration time window ( $T = N \times \Delta t$ ) of 60 $\times$ 84 ps = 5.04 ns (yellow shaded region in Fig. 20).
 The operation bandwidth of the integrator was $1/\Delta t = 11.9$ GHz.
-The temporal resolution was determined by the delay step of the wavelength channels, and thus in theory can be arbitrarily small by reducing the amount of dispersion, although with a trade-off that the integration window also decreases.
-Sixty comb lines in the C-band were selected, yielding an integration time window ($T = N \times \Delta t$) of 60×84 ps = 5.04 ns (yellow shaded region in Fig. 20).
 Signal integration for different RF input signals was performed.
-The red curves in Figs. 20(a)-(c) show the results for Gaussian pulses (blue curves) with an FWHM from 0.20 ns to 0.94 ns, with the integration window T (~5 ns) matching well with theory (5.04 ns).
-Figures 20(d)-(e) shows the results for dual Gaussian pulses with time intervals of 1.52 ns and 3.06 ns.
-The measured results (red curves) clearly illustrate the performance of the integrator by exhibiting three distinct intensity steps in the integration waveforms.
-The left step corresponds to the integration of the first pulse while the middle step indicates the integration of both the two initial pulses, and the right step shows the integration of only the second pulse since it is beyond the integration window of the first pulse.
-The integrator was further tested with a rectangular input waveform with a width equal to the integration window (5 ns).
+The red curves in Figs. 20(a)-(c) show the results for Gaussian pulses (blue curves) with a FWHM from 0.20 ns to 0.94 ns, with the integration window T ( $\sim$ 5 ns) matching with theory well (5.04 ns).
+Figures 20(d)-(e) show the results for dual Gaussian pulses with time intervals of 1.52 ns and 3.06 ns, where it is clear that the experimental results (red curves) illustrate the performance of the integrator by exhibiting three distinct intensity steps in the integration waveforms.
+The left step corresponds to the integration of the first pulse while the middle step reflects the integration of both of the two initial pulses, and finally the right step shows the integration of only the second pulse since it is beyond the integration window of the first pulse.
+The integrator was further tested with a rectangular input waveform having an equal width to the integration window (5 ns).
 The measured integrated waveform exhibited a triangular shape that matched well with theory (gray curve).